akihiro-inui/MusicGenreClassifiaction/README.md

 </p>

 Over a texture window which consists of 64 analysis windows, short-term features are integrated with mean values.

+### Mel-spectrogram
+Also, mel-spectrogram is extracted from the entire audio.

 ## Classifier